tmux/tmux/IMAGE-REDRAW-PLAN.md

 **Gate:** Rendering a whole image as adjacent damaged rectangles produces the same final scene as rendering it in one operation.
 Test transparent and overlapping placements on both output backends.
+The `a4abd616` semantic compatibility checks must continue to pass unchanged.

 **Not included:** No changes to individual tty text commands and no native scroll optimization.